-Central Park Rehabilitation and Nursing Center is a large facility in Syracuse, New York.
-This facility received an uninspiring overall grade of D in our grading scheme.
-If you are not satisfied with this facility's mediocre overall grade, you will be pleased to know there are five other nursing homes in Syracuse.
-If you aren't deterred by this nursing home's report card, you can continue reading to learn more about its category scores.
+Central Park Rehabilitation and Nursing Center is a large nursing home located in Syracuse, New York.
+We gave this facility an F, which is really a bottom of the barrel score in our grading scheme.
+Keep in mind that Syracuse received a city grade of C, so should look at some other options in the city as well.
+If you aren't deterred by this facility's report card, you can continue reading to find out about its category scores.
 We discuss inspections in the next section.

 Central Park Rehabilitation and Nursing Center